tbergeron/love-ludumdare-starter/README.md

 This package is built for *personal* purposes only.
 It contains a few libraries I personally use to get quick prototype done, etc. I also provided a simple game state manager in `state_manager.lua`.
 Simply follow the pattern of the existing states (`Game.lua` and `Menu.lua`) to get started.

-Most assets are coming from "[The Open Game Art Bundle](http://open.commonly.cc)", go check the bundle out it's awesome!
+Most assets are coming from a defunct game called [Glitch](http://glitchthegame.com).
+I miss that game :(

 #### 3rd party libraries
 - [anim8](https://github.com/kikito/anim8)